Skip to content

 Program Type: Semester Minimum GPA: 2.5

-Class Eligibility: Junior, Senior, Sophomore Academic Area/Focus: Architectural Studies, Art: Art History, Entrepreneurial Studies, Environmental Studies, European Studies, Italian Language Culture, Media and Society, Studio Art, Urban Studies
+Class Eligibility: Junior, Senior, Sophomore Academic Focus: Architectural Studies, Art History, Entrepreneurial Studies, Environmental Studies, European Studies, International Relations, Italian Studies, Media and Society, Special Topics (Varies According to Faculty Director), Studio Art

 Language Courses Offered: Italian Language Prerequisite: Italian 1 semester